dbernheisel/tiyd-rails-2015-08.github.io/during/week2.md

 #### Evening Reading

-* Preview of Upcoming Topic: [Blocks and Procs](http://www.reactive.io/tips/2008/12/21/understanding-ruby-blocks-procs-and-lambdas/) - Only required down through "Procedures, AKA, Procs."
+* Preview Reading: [Blocks and Procs](http://www.reactive.io/tips/2008/12/21/understanding-ruby-blocks-procs-and-lambdas/) - Only required down through "Procedures, AKA, Procs."
 Read "Lambdas" and beyond if you dare.

 #### Assignment - IN PAIRS